open-duelyst/duelyst/gulp/README.md

 - `gulp bump:major`: major bump, ie x.0.0

 ### Task [git.js]
 The git tasks are helpers for managing git pushes/commit.
 Note the git tasks will perform a `commit -am` so ensure remove unused files or commit before proceeding.
-To be safe, ensure you are already on latest `master` branch and that your changes are safe to commit before proceeding.
+To be safe, ensure you are already on latest `main` branch and that your changes are safe to commit before proceeding.

 There are several subtasks here but the relevant tasks to run are:
-- `gulp git:master:{patch,minor,major}`: these tasks will bump the version numbers, commit the changes, create a git tag, and push.
-The commit msg will be like `[2.1.7][patch]` and the tag will be like `master-v2.1.14`.
+- `gulp git:main:{patch,minor,major}`: these tasks will bump the version numbers, commit the changes, create a git tag, and push.
+The commit msg will be like `[2.1.7][patch]` and the tag will be like `main-v2.1.14`.

-- `gulp git:staging`: this task will merge master => staging, create a tag, and push.
+- `gulp git:staging`: this task will merge main => staging, create a tag, and push.
 The commit msg will be like `[2.1.14]=>[staging]` and the tag will be like `staging-v2.1.14`.

 - `gulp git:production`: this task will merge staging => production, create a tag, and push.
 The commit msg will be like `[2.1.14]=>[production]` and the tag will be like `v2.1.14`.